I heard Dan Siegel once say, “Why not try a ‘t’ instead of a ‘c’? Meditation instead of medication.”

 This really hammers home the point that there may be an alternative to all the medications commonly prescribed.
 Studies like these are opening the door for so many patients who are looking for an alternative means for managing their illness.

-If you want to learn more about how treatments like this can work and how to apply them to your practice, or if you want to learn more for yourself or a loved one, take a look at our Mindfulness Webinar Series.
+If you want to learn more about how treatments like this can work and how to apply them to your practice, or if you want to learn more for yourself or a loved one, take a look at our courses on mindfulness.

 Included within the series is a wide range of practical techniques for addressing many of the common conditions we face as practitioners and as everyday people.